-The National Football League is the world’s most popular sport to bet on.
+The National Football League is the most popular sport for betting in the world.

 Billions of dollars change hands on a week-in, week-out basis, and that number has only grown since online sports betting became legal in the United States in 2018.

-The NFL is the perfect gambling sport too since it is predictable but hard to game.
+The NFL is the perfect betting sport too since it is predictable but hard to game.
 Plus, upsets happen every week, which means favorite-laden, multi-leg parlays are hard to pull off.

 What Are NFL Moneyline Odds & How Do They Work?

 Betting the moneyline, simply, means betting on which team will win each game outright.
-The team can win by one point or by 37.
-If the team you bet wins you win too.
+The team can win by one point or by 37, as margin of victory does not matter here.

 How to Read NFL Moneyline Odds